 What types of tiered links should you get?

 I am not going to sit here and tell you to get web 2.0 links and PBNs for your tiered link building campaigns.

-I spend the money, time and energy with our tiered link building campaigns.
+I spend the money, time, and energy on our tiered link-building campaigns.
 This means that we source and request backlinks from credible lower authority websites.

 For example, my first tiered links are always from websites with a DR of 50+.
-My tired two and three links will be from websites that are between DR 20-30.
+My tiered two and three links will be from websites with DR between 20-30.

 How much is this going to cost?

 The cost of tiered links depends on a few factors.
 Here’s a couple of questions to ask yourself:

 - Do you have the resources in-house for an outreach campaign?

 - How much are you willing to budget for tiered links?